I was employed by the University of Florida from 1972-2010. I have

 mixture models and Bayes factors, (Alan Agresti, Francesco Bartolucci,

-and Antonietta Mira), to appear in special issue of Statistical
+and Antonietta Mira), in special issue of Statistical Modelling

 Participants at workhop in my honor,